MissStrong/ICD2O/Notes/Unit 3/Note 05 - Self-Closing Tags.md

 * `<hr />` is a horizontal rule (a black horizontal line that goes across the page).
 * `<meta />` is for metadata within the header.

-The forward slash `/` at the end is optional, but it is conventional to put them in to remind ourselves that they don't need a separate closing tag.
+The forward slash `/` at the end is optional, but it is conventional to put them in to remind ourselves that we don't need a separate closing tag.

 ```html
 <!DOCTYPE html>